yeguoqiang11/msf_slam/README.md

-# MultiSensorSlam
+# msf_slam
+play it

 # 1. Introduction
-MultiSensorSlam is a project of integrating multi-sensors to generate localization and 3D map, it may use tof, imu, image and maybe laser as well. we start develop by using tof, then extend it to multi-sensor. we hope it is a fusion library supportting a lot of sensors.
+msf slam is a project of integrating multi-sensors to generate localization and 3D map, it may use tof, imu, image and maybe laser as well. we start develop by using tof, then extend it to multi-sensor. we hope it is a fusion library supportting a lot of sensors.

+the project also try a new way of odometry by directory estimating pose from depth image

 # 2. Prerequisites
 we use at least C++14 and test it on ubuntu 18.04